Bryn Haworth: Later work

 Haworth has recorded with a number of well known musicians including Chris de Burgh, Joan Armatrading, Ian Matthews and Gerry Rafferty (on five of his albums, but notably on On a Wing and a Prayer, Over My Head and Another World).
 He has also toured as part of the band with Cliff Richard.

+Together with wife Sally, Haworth has engaged in extensive musical and evangelical work in prison settings.
 From 1989 to 1992, Haworth worked with the SW London Vineyard developing the worship and prison ministry, and leading worship at many UK conferences.
 He continues to travel extensively, performing concerts both solo and with a band and also leads seminars and guitar clinics throughout the world, in a wide variety of venues including concert halls, colleges, churches and prisons.

 Haworth also has a long song-writing pedigree and has had several of his compositions recorded by other artists including Lulu, Sandy Denny and Mary Black (for the latter on her 1999 album Speaking with the Angel).

 He made a brief UK tour in September 1997, with a line-up of Haworth (vocals, guitar), Jeff Hamer (guitar), Terry 'Tex' Comer (bass) (previously of the band Ace) and Henry Spinetti (drums).
 He has recorded ten further albums (see discography below) including Songs & Hymns which was recorded at Fairport Convention's Woodworm Studios in Oxfordshire.

 The CD Water From The Rock, a compilation of faith tracks, was the first release on Haworth's own new record label, "Bella Music Ltd".
 A long-awaited CD of brand new songs Keep the Faith was released in 2005.
+Haworth is featured in the Crossrythms artists catalogue.